Israel, Gaza exchange fire after Palestinian woman killed at border - Journal du Cameroun

 No group in Gaza claimed responsibility for the projectile attacks, which came shortly after the Saturday funeral of Razan al-Najjar, 21, a volunteer with the Gaza health ministry, who was fatally shot in the chest near Khan Yunis on Friday.

-Ambulances and medical crews attended the funeral, with Najjar’s father holding the white blood-stained medics’ jacket she wore when she was shot, as mourners called for revenge.
+Ambulances and medical crews attended the funeral, where Najjar’s father held the white blood-stained medics’ jacket she wore when she was shot, as mourners called for revenge.

 Gazans have since March 30 staged border protests demanding the return of Palestinians to land they fled or were expelled from during the 1948 war surrounding Israel’s creation, now inside the Jewish state.